 - ...invest in reliable, accurate monitoring or headphones,

 - ...do enough research to know about the basic technical requirements of each format and platform,

 - ...maybe get some coaching or regular feedback,

 - ...explore (good) online AI mastering tools like Maastr.io and use them mainly to learn and compare your results to the AI masters,

 you might be able to finish your project yourself and release a decent sounding record that connects with people and helps you reach the next level as a band or solo musician.
 It's definitely possible.

 But is it worth the effort?

-Honestly, I don't think so.
-You probably still have enough to learn and improve when it comes to recording & mixing (the most important parts of the process), so you should invest that time and money into these (or even just focus on recording and producing).
+You have to make that decision.
+You probably still have enough to learn and improve when it comes to recording & mixing (the most important parts of the process), so you should invest your time and money into learning these first (or even just focus on recording and producing).